Unit Testing vs. Functional Testing: An In-Depth Comparison

 Minor bugs in the code function can go unnoticed.
 Once they’ve manifested in the UI layer, the fixing cost would be a lot higher as they are now intertwined with various other components.

 Issues in specific functions can tamper with the user experience and causes a direct impact on the company.
 For example, if the checkout button on your e-commerce app malfunctions, the company might suffer a loss in revenue.

 Both unit and functional testing should be performed early and frequently in the development cycle to save extra cost and effort.

 While cases like user acceptance testing still call for manual work, automating test scripts would help shorten time and increase testing productivity.

 Test automation is best for:

-- Repetitive testing: Tests that need to be performed repeatedly like in case of smoke, sanity, regression testing whenever there are software changes.
+- Repetitive testing: Tests that need to be performed repeatedly like in case of smoke testing, sanity testing, or regression testing whenever there are software changes.

 - Compatibility across platforms: Large-scale testing on multiple configurations, devices, and operating systems.